Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

     + [`transformUVEtaToWaveVortex`](/classes/wvtransform/transformuvetatowavevortex.html) transform fluid variables $$(u,v,\eta)$$ to wave-vortex coefficients $$(A_+,A_-,A_0)$$.
     + [`transformWaveVortexToUVWEta`](/classes/wvtransform/transformwavevortextouvweta.html) transform wave-vortex coefficients $$(A_+,A_-,A_0)$$ to fluid variables $$(u,v,\eta)$$.
 + Nonlinear flux and energy transfers
-  + [`energyFlux`](/classes/wvtransform/energyflux.html) returns the energy flux into each coefficient
+  + [`energyFluxFromNonlinearFlux`](/classes/wvtransform/energyfluxfromnonlinearflux.html) converts nonlinear flux into energy flux
-  + [`energyFluxForFlowConstituents`](/classes/wvtransform/energyfluxforflowconstituents.html) returns the energy flux into each coefficient, from specific flow constituents
   + [`nonlinearFlux`](/classes/wvtransform/nonlinearflux.html) returns the flux of each coefficient as determined by the nonlinear flux operation
   + [`nonlinearFluxForFlowConstituents`](/classes/wvtransform/nonlinearfluxforflowconstituents.html) returns the flux of each coefficient as determined by the nonlinear flux operation
   + [`nonlinearFluxOperation`](/classes/wvtransform/nonlinearfluxoperation.html) The operation responsible for computing the nonlinear flux
+  + [`nonlinearFluxWithGradientMasks`](/classes/wvtransform/nonlinearfluxwithgradientmasks.html) returns the flux of each coefficient as determined by the nonlinear flux operation
+  + [`nonlinearFluxWithMask`](/classes/wvtransform/nonlinearfluxwithmask.html) returns the flux of each coefficient as determined by the nonlinear flux
 + Masks
   + [`maskForAliasedModes`](/classes/wvtransform/maskforaliasedmodes.html) returns a mask with locations of modes that will alias with a quadratic multiplication.
   + [`maskForNyquistModes`](/classes/wvtransform/maskfornyquistmodes.html) returns a mask with locations of modes that are not fully resolved